 Constipation Methane SIBO Treatment: 2019 Guide

-Methane SIBO is it’s own special kind of overgrowth.
+Methane SIBO is its own special kind of overgrowth.
 One day it might even get it’s own name.
 But for now, understanding how it differs from the more common hydrogen form of SIBO is critical to developing a treatment protocol that addresses its well established defences.
-From chronic constipation and obesity, to false negative test results and antibiotic resistance, constipation methane SIBO is an extremely complex GI condition and one that can be more challenging to treat.
+From chronic constipation and fat-loss resistance, to interpreting test results and choosing interventions, constipation methane SIBO is an extremely complex GI condition and one that is particularly difficult to treat.

-It’s not technically bacteria, but single-celled organisms called archaea, that are responsible for methane SIBO.
-But, ‘SIAO’ just doesn’t have the same ring to it, I guess.
-The specific species of archaea is methanobrevibacter smithii.
-And if you have an overgrowth of this critter, you most likely have a bacterial overgrowth as well.
+It’s not technically bacteria, but single-celled organisms called archaea, that are responsible for the methane form of SIBO.
+But, ‘SIAO’ just doesn’t have the same ring to it.
+The specific species of archaea we hear about most, who resides in the GI tract is methanobrevibacter smithii.
+And if you have an overgrowth of this critter in your small intestine, you most likely have a bacterial overgrowth as well.

 1. You also have an overgrowth of bacteria (SIBO) which produce excess levels of hydrogen.

 You see, methane slows transit time and causes constipation, and constipation allows more bacteria to grow, which causes more methane and more constipation… and so on, and so forth.
-A difficult cycle to break without the right treatment.
+SIBO constipation is a difficult cycle to break without the right intervention.

 Methanogens and obesity

 Higher levels of breath methane are also linked with obesity in humans.
 This is thought to occur via a couple of mechanisms.
 First, archaea have been shown to affect the amount of calories your body absorbs by increasing the capacity of gut bacteria to digest specific glycans.
 The more calories your body can absorb, the more weight gain you will likely experience.